Recognition and Behaviour for Learning

 Our Recognition and Behaviour for Learning (RBFL) policy at CHS aims to make our school a great place in which to work and be successful.

 We all like to be praised for what we can do and through our policy we recognise Outstanding Effort/Achievement, Improved Work/Effort, Cumulative Good Work, Taking part in Extracurricular Activities and Service to Others.
 Each recognition received by a student is recorded electronically although students are encouraged to keep their own record in their planners.
-In addition to our established R3/R4 recognition system, students are also recognised and rewarded for good behaviour, hard work, good conduct, acts of kindness etc is with our weekly reward of hot chocolate and a snack.
-With numbers reaching around thirty each week, our students have really responded well to this and are keen to be included.
+In addition to our established R3/R4 recognition system, students are also recognised and rewarded for upholding our school values, Curiosity, Courage and Ambition, with our 'Breakfast with the Head' celebration.

 Attendance is also recognised and there is a Sixth Form ‘Personal Achievement and Service Scheme’ for Sixth Form students.

 This is often referred to as BFL, a simplified name for a very simple system!